Finqen/SAT_Solving_Problem_3/README.md

 ## Disclosure

 We implemented all mandatory and optional (bonus) tasks.
-Our algorithm successfully solves most problems within the time frame of 1min, and often even in matter of seconds, which we are very content of.
+Our algorithm successfully solves most problems within the time frame of 1min, and often even in matter of seconds, which we are very proud of.
 However, we want to explicitly mention the fact that the following two problem types listed below could *not* be solved properly:

-SAT: ii16a1-ii16e2

-And the following problems took longer than expected:

-SAT: aim-200-3
+SAT: ii16, ii32, ii8, par
-UNSAT: hole9
+UNSAT: hole8/9

-We know a main problem is the way we implemented the backpropagation as it does not scale efficiently with large number of clauses (>19.000) as it is the case for the ii16 problem.
+A main problem was that those problems with over 20.000 clauses had a notably deterimental effect on the performance and, thus, slowed down the CDCL algorithm crucially.

 For that reason, in order to generate the plots some of the above mentioned problem types were moved to a different folder (named "malfunction").

-We have also noticed that different hyperparameters & heuristics performed differently well on different problems.

 ## Running the program: